metauni/metauni.github.io/index.md

 * If your mouse gets locked try zooming all the way in with `I` and then out with `O`.
 * When drawing on the whiteboards you might want to turn off the in-game chat by clicking on its icon.

-### How do I host my own node?

-Currently a metauni node consists of code inside a Roblox game talking to a Discord bot hosted on [Repl.it](https://repl.it/).
-We have compiled [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node and run regular drop-in sessions where you can get help (subscribe to the mailing list or follow us on Twitter for notifications).

 ### Does metauni violate Roblox rules?

 Not as we currently understand them, but see our page on [Roblox rules](http://metauni.org/posts/rules/rules) for more information.